maungshine/link-sharing-app/README.md

 ### Continued development

 The areas I need to improve is creating animations with framer motion.
-I will continuously improve my skill on creating aniamation.
+I will continuously improve my skill on creating animation.

 ### Useful resources